Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Main results

-The last step is to derive the $L^\infty$ estimates of $\pa_zv$ and $\sqrt{\eps}\pa_{zz}v$.
-In this step, one needs to estimate a low number of derivatives of $v$, say $\frac{m}{2}+2$, while the boundary is $H^m$ with $m$ being as large as needed, it is convenient to use a normal geodesic coordinate system in the vicinity of the boundary so that the Laplacian has the simplest expression.
+Now we derive the $L^\infty$ estimates of $\pa_zv$ and $\sqrt{\eps}\pa_{zz}v$.
+In this step, one needs to estimate only a low number of derivatives of $v$, say ${ }+2$, while the boundary is $H^m$ with $m$ being as large as needed, hence it is convenient to use a normal geodesic coordinate system in the vicinity of the boundary so that the Laplacian has the simplest expression.
 Note that $\sqrt{\eps}\pa_{zz}v$ can be controlled in the same way as \cite{MasRou}, however, for $\pa_zv$ we will employ a different argument.
 Again, it is more convenient to estimate the equivalent quantity $S_\n$.
-After some computations, we find that $\rho$, an equivalent quantity of $S_\n$ in the new coordinates, solves \beq \partial_{t} \rho + w \cdot \nabla \rho - \eps \partial_{zz} \rho= \mathcal{H} \eeq for some source term $\mathcal{H}$ and a vector field $w$ with $w_3=0$ on the boundary.
-The main difficulty in the analysis of \cite{MasRou} is a commutator between $Z^\alpha$ and $\eps\pa_{zz}$ which is difficult to control when applying the maximum principle.
-The main idea in \cite{MasRou} is to rewrite \eqref{intro10} into a one-dimensional Fokker-Planck type equation and then use the explicit representation of the solution.
-Our observation here is that since we have included the time derivatives in $Z^\alpha$, it is easy to estimate the commutator by, roughly speaking, replacing the $\eps\pa_{zz}$ with $\dt$ by using the equations.
-Main conclusion in this step is that
+After some computations, one finds that $\rho$, an equivalent quantity of $S_\n$ {near $\{z=0\}$} in the new coordinates, solves \beq \partial_{t} \rho + w \cdot \nabla \rho - \eps \partial_{zz} \rho= \mathcal{H} \quad{\text{in }\{z<0\}} \eeq for some source term $\mathcal{H}$ and a vector field $w$ with $w_3=0$ on the boundary.
+The main difficulty in the analysis of \eqref{intro10} is the commutator between $Z^\alpha$ and $\eps\pa_{zz}\rho$ which is hard to control when applying the maximum principle.
+The main idea in \cite{MasRou} to overcome this difficulty is to rewrite \eqref{intro10} into a one-dimensional Fokker-Planck type equation and then use the explicit representation of the solution.
+Here we will use a different argument from \cite{MasRou}, which is much simpler; since we have included the time derivatives in $Z^\alpha$, it is easy to estimate the commutator by using again the first equation of \eqref{NSv}.
+The main conclusion is that

 Combining the estimates in all these steps, we then derive the desired estimates $\mathcal{N}(T)\le C_0$ for some $T$ sufficiently small but independent of $\eps$ and $\sigma$.
 Note that the Taylor sign condition and the condition that $\Phi(t,\cdot)$ is a diffeomorphism can be easily justified due to our estimates of time derivatives.
 Finally we remark that for each fixed $\sigma>0$, the Taylor sign condition is no longer needed for the inviscid limit problem.
 This can be seen from \eqref{intro1} and \eqref{intro2}: even $g-\pa_z^\varphi q\le 0$, one can use the Sobolev interpolation to get the estimates of $h$ for each $\sigma>0$.